trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 SELECT abs(-10); -- -20, not 10!
 ```

-(routine-catalog)=
+(udf-catalog)=
-## Catalog routines
+## Catalog user-defined functions

-You can store a routine in the context of a catalog, if the connector used in
+You can store a UDF in the context of a catalog, if the connector used in the
-the catalog supports routine storage.
-The following connectors support catalog
+catalog supports UDF storage.
+The following connectors support catalog UDF
-routine storage:
+storage:

 * [](/connector/hive)
 * [](/connector/memory)

 In this scenario, the following commands can be used:

-* [](/sql/create-function) to create and store a routine.
+* [](/sql/create-function) to create and store a UDF.
-* [](/sql/drop-function) to remove a routine.
+* [](/sql/drop-function) to remove a UDF.
-* [](/sql/show-functions) to display a list of routines in a catalog.
+* [](/sql/show-functions) to display a list of UDFs in a catalog.

-Catalog routines must use a name that combines the catalog name and schema name
+Catalog UDFs must use a name that combines the catalog name and schema name with
-with the routine name, such as `example.default.power` for the `power` routine
+the UDF name, such as `example.default.power` for the `power` UDF in the
-in the `default` schema of the `example` catalog.
+`default` schema of the `example` catalog.

 Invocation must use the fully qualified name, such as `example.default.power`.

-(routine-sql-environment)=
+(udf-sql-environment)=
-## SQL environment configuration
+## SQL environment configuration for UDFs

 Configuration of the `sql.default-function-catalog` and
 `sql.default-function-schema` [](/admin/properties-sql-environment) allows you
-to set the default storage for SQL routines.
-The catalog and schema must be
+to set the default storage for UDFs.
+The catalog and schema must be added to the
-added to the `sql.path` as well.
-This enables users to call SQL routines and
+`sql.path` as well.
+This enables users to call UDFs and perform all
-perform all [SQL routine management](sql-routine-management) without specifying
-the full path to the routine.
+[](udf-management) without specifying the full path to the UDF.

 :::{note}
 Use the [](/connector/memory) in a catalog for simple storing and
-testing of your SQL routines.
+testing of your UDFs.
 :::

-(routine-declaration)=
+(udf-declaration)=
-## Routine declaration
+## UDF declaration

 Refer to the documentation for the [](/udf/function) keyword for more
-details about declaring the routine overall.
-The routine body is composed with
+details about declaring the UDF overall.
+The UDF body is composed with
 statements from the following list:

 * [](/udf/sql/begin)